Abibubble/ms4-lead-shot-hazard/README.md

 ### Initial Discussion

 * I wanted to create a website linked to a database, which allows users to login, search for and find merchandise and music.
-* This is something that Lead Shot Hazard; has been discussing for a while, but we haven't had time to create until now.
+* This is something that Lead Shot Hazard has been discussing for a while, but hasn't had time to create until now.
 * I wanted the band to be able to add, edit and delete items of merchandise and music for sale.

 ### User Stories